mayk9252m/mayk9252m/README.md

 - 👋 Hi, I’m @mayank
-- 👀 I’m interested in - web development
+- 👀 I’m interested in - Data Science
-- 🌱 I’m currently learning - software development,and Android development
+- 🌱 I’m currently learning - AI/ML,and Android development
-- 💞️ I’m looking to collaborate on - web development
+- 💞️ I’m looking to collaborate on - Android development
 - 📫 How to reach me - mail on mayankshrivastava179@gmail.com

 <!---